 In 1874 (from Fullarton) Jessops lock has been expanded by Brunel and a further junction lock to the North into Cumberland Basin added, designed by Howard.

-The Frome was culverted from Wade Street in St Judes to Stone Bridge (Quay Head) in about 1860 to 1890 and a drain from the Frome to the Avon running North South added to counter flooding and reduce sewage, Mylnes Culvert.
+The Frome was culverted from Wade Street in St Judes to Stone Bridge (Quay Head) from about 1860 to 1890 and a drain from the Frome to the Avon running North South added to counter flooding and reduce sewage, Mylnes Culvert.

 In 1848 Bristol Corporation had taken over the ownership of the harbour.

 By 1920 some of the docks had been filled in, for example on Wapping to create Princes Wharf.
 A further section of The Frome in the City Centre from Stone Bridge (Quay Head) down to Baldwin Street had been culverted in the early 1890s and became the tram centre.